Michael Sam: Personal life

 On February 9, 2014, in an interview with Chris Connelly on ESPN's Outside the Lines, Sam responded to questions about his coming-out experience and his status as one of college football's first openly self-acknowledged gay players.
 At the time, no active NFL player had ever come out publicly.
 Anonymous NFL executives told Sports Illustrated they expected Sam to fall in the draft as a result of his announcement.
 Those statements caused National Football League Players Association executive director DeMaurice Smith to respond that any team official who anonymously downgrades Sam is "gutless".
 From jail, his brother Josh said, "I'm proud of him for not becoming like me.
 I still love him, whatever his lifestyle is.
 He's still my brother and I love him."

 The week after his ESPN interview, Sam returned to Missouri with the Tigers football team to accept the 2014 Cotton Bowl championship trophy at a ceremony held at the halftime of a Missouri Tigers basketball game at Mizzou Arena.
 Anti-gay activist Shirley Phelps-Roper and about 15 other members of the Westboro Baptist Church, an organization widely considered a hate group, protested his appearance.
 Students organized a counter-protest numbering in the thousands, assembling a "human wall" in front of the protesters.

 After being drafted by the Rams, Sam's emotional reaction to his draft was broadcast live on television, during which he kissed his boyfriend, Vito Cammisano.
 Reported to have been dating Sam for several months, Cammisano is a fellow alum of the University of Missouri and was a member of the school's swim team.
 In January 2015, Sam and Cammisano announced their engagement.
 However, the couple ended their relationship in June 2015, although they have remained friends.

-In April 2016 Sam spoke with LGBTQ advocacy groups at the Missouri State Capitol against a bill that would enable discrimination against LGBTQ people and personally lobbied state legislators.
+In April 2016 Sam spoke with LGBTQ advocacy groups at the Missouri State Capitol against a bill and personally lobbied state legislators.